notaryproject/specifications/signature-specification.md

 ```

 ### Signature Discovery
 The client should be able to discover all the signatures belonging to an artifact(such as image manifest) by using [ORAS Manifest Referrers API](https://github.com/oras-project/artifacts-spec/blob/main/manifest-referrers-api.md).
-ORAS Manifest Referrers API returns a paginated list of all artifacts belonging to a target artifact(such as image manifest).
+ORAS Manifest Referrers API returns a paginated list of all artifacts belonging to a target artifact(such as container images, sboms).
 The implementation can filter Notary signature artifacts by either using ORAS Manifest Referrers API or using custom logic on the client.
 Each Notary signature artifact refers to a signature envelope blob.

 ## Signature Envelope
 The Signature Envelope is a standard data structure for creating a signed message.
 A signature envelope consists of the following components:
-* Payload(m): The data that is integrity protected - e.g. container image descriptor.
+* Payload(m): The data that is integrity protected - e.g. descriptor of the artifact being signed.
 * Signed attributes(v): The signature metadata that is integrity protected - e.g. signature expiration time, signing time, etc.
 * Unsigned attributes(u): This OPTIONAL property represents signature metadata that is not integrity protected - e.g. timestamp, certificates, etc.
 * Cryptographic signatures(s): The digital signatures computed on payload and signed attributes.